md-kamrul/JobCore/Project/Backend/jobAgent/jobFinderAgent/README.md

 ## Features

-- 🤖 **Multi-Agent Architecture**: Uses 5 specialized AI agents for different tasks
+- 🤖 **Multi-Agent Architecture**: Uses specialized AI agents for different tasks
 - 💬 **Natural Language Interface**: Just describe what you're looking for in plain English
-- 🖥️ **Terminal-Based**: Runs directly in your VS Code terminal or command line
-- 🎯 **AI Job Generation**: Creates 8-10 relevant job recommendations per search
-- 👤 **Profile Integration**: Optional LinkedIn profile context for personalized results
+- 🌐 **Real-Time LinkedIn Scraping**: Scrapes actual job postings from LinkedIn in real-time
+- 🎯 **Smart Job Search**: Finds up to 15 real LinkedIn jobs matching your criteria
+- 👤 **Conversational AI**: Chat naturally and the AI decides when to search for jobs
-- 📊 **Clean Results**: Well-formatted job listings with all relevant information
+- 📊 **Clean Results**: Well-formatted job listings with company, location, and direct apply links
-- 💾 **Save Results**: Export search results to markdown files
+- 🔗 **Direct Apply Links**: Click through to apply directly on LinkedIn
+- 🚀 **REST API**: Integrates seamlessly with frontend applications

 ## How It Works

+1. **Conversational Agent**: Handles natural chat and determines when you want to search for jobs
-1. **Chat Understanding Agent**: Extracts job search criteria from your natural language query
+2. **Chat Understanding Agent**: Extracts job search criteria from your natural language query
-2. **LinkedIn Profile Analyzer**: Analyzes your LinkedIn profile (optional) for better matching
-3. **LinkedIn URL Generator**: Creates optimized LinkedIn search URLs
+3. **Search Parameters Extractor**: Converts criteria into LinkedIn search parameters
-4. **Job Recommendations Generator**: Creates relevant, realistic job listings based on your criteria
+4. **Real-Time LinkedIn Scraper**: Scrapes actual job postings from LinkedIn's public job board
-5. **Job Formatter**: Formats results into a clean, readable report with direct LinkedIn links
+5. **Job Formatter**: Formats real LinkedIn jobs into a clean, readable report with direct apply links

 ## Setup